enzingerm/vpy_rest/README.md

 ### Unit configuration

-A unit defines how to is defined by a configuration section looking as follows:
+A unit defines which values are allowed for a parameter.
+A unit is defined by a configuration section looking as follows:
 ```yaml
 type: <builtin_unit_type>
 unit_param_1: <value>